aviad22211/Base-Converter/README.md

 - Can't support number bases larger than 10.

 # Credits
-<a href='https://github.com/nikAizuddin'>Nik Mohamad Aizuddin</a> - For helped me with input stdin bug.
+<a href='https://github.com/nikAizuddin'>Nik Mohamad Aizuddin</a> - For helping me with input stdin bug.